Polywell: Lawson criterion

 Lawson used this equation to estimate conditions for net power based on a Maxwellian cloud.

 However, the Lawson criterion does not apply for Polywells if Bussard's conjecture that the plasma is nonthermal is correct.
 Lawson stated in his founding report: "It is of course easy to postulate systems in which the velocity distribution of the particle is not Maxwellian.
 These systems are outside the scope of this report."
 He also ruled out the possibility of a nonthermal plasma to ignite: "Nothing may be gained by using a system in which electrons are at a lower temperature [than ions].
 The energy loss in such a system by transfer to the electrons will always be greater than the energy which would be radiated by the electrons if they were the [same] temperature."

 Criticism

+There are several general criticisms of the Polywell: